Skip to main content

 For a video texture, the longest edge of the format is scaled to one meter by default.
 The format's aspect ratio is respected.
 Any texture used as a color map will repeat.

-You will find in the accordion menu named Mapping the following parameters Allow repeat in U and Allow repeat in V that allow you to choose to repeat the texture in U and/or V. By checking the Mirrored checkbox you can reflect the texture in U and/or V.
+You will find in the accordion menu named Mapping the following parameters Allow repeat in U and Allow repeat in V, which allow you to choose to repeat the texture in U and/or V. By checking the Mirrored checkbox, you can reflect the texture in U and/or V.

 Reducing moiré on high-frequency textures